Wi-Fi Network Access Control (NAC) Replacement Project

 Personally Owned Device Enrollment

-Students, faculty and staff will have the ability to self-register any personally owned "headless" devices, like gaming consoles, smart TVs and smart home devices.
-Right now, users have no way to enroll these devices themselves.
-Instead, they have to look up the device's Wi-Fi MAC address and submit a request to the IT Service Center to manually enroll the device on the campus Wi-Fi network.
+Students, faculty and staff will have the ability to self-register any personally owned screenless devices, like gaming consoles, smart TVs and smart home devices.
+Right now, users have no way to enroll these devices themselves and instead have to provide the device's Wi-Fi MAC address to the IT Service Center for manual enrollment on the campus Wi-Fi network.

 Campuswide Implementation (Jan.
 2026)